-Ecosystem processes in the SEAN are governed by climate characteristics (Derr et al. 2005).
-It is essential that the SEAN park units have an effective climate monitoring system to track climate changes and to aid in management decisions relating to these changes.
-These efforts are needed in order to support current vital sign monitoring activities within the park units of the SEAN.
-In order to do this, it is essential to understand the climate characteristics of the SEAN, as discussed in this chapter.
+Climate is a primary driver of almost all physical and ecological processes in the SOPN.
+An understanding of both current climate patterns and climate history in the SOPN is important to understanding and interpreting change and patterns in ecosystem attributes (Perkins et al. 2005).
+It is essential that the SOPN park units have an effective climate monitoring system to track climate changes and to aid in management decisions relating to these changes.
+In order to do this, it is essential to understand the climate characteristics of the SOPN, as discussed in this chapter.

 2.1.
-Climate and the SEAN Environment
+Climate and the SOPN Environment